Common Issues in a Phoenix Divorce

 The law requires you and your spouse to resolve certain issues before the court will legally dissolve your marriage.
 The unique issues in each divorce case will depend on the length of the marriage, the property you own, whether you have children, and other factors.
 However, some common divorce-related issues our firm regularly handles include:

 - Division of marital property and assets – Arizona is a community property state, which means that courts view all property and assets acquired during the marriage as community property.
-Generally speaking, courts will divide community property equally between divorcing spouses.
+Generally speaking, Phoenix courts will divide community property equally between divorcing spouses.
 If one spouse wants to keep more property or assets, such as one spouse keeping the family home, that person will generally have to compensate the other spouse, so the division represents a 50/50 split.

 - Division of debts – The law also requires all divorcing couples to divide any debts acquired during the marriage, with few exceptions.
 This may involve selling collateral to pay off debts, one spouse paying the other half the balance of a debt, or other solutions.

 - Legal decision-making and parenting time – Arizona laws and courts now refer to child custody as legal decision-making and parenting time.
 Couples will need to determine how they will divide the responsibility of making important decisions for their children, including decisions about education, religion, activities, and more.
 Parents will also need to determine a schedule that dictates when a child will spend physical time with one parent or the other.
 They will need to create a detailed parenting plan they can refer to as they co-parent.